 Sofia: I was thinking just how weird it was when he mysteriously retired and how out of the blue it was.
 There was like zero warning given.
 Usually teachers announce that sort of thing beforehand.

-Were there ever rumours about any of his behavior?
+Were there ever rumors about any of his behavior?

 Matt: Not really.
 But thinking about it now, he had this odd, wobbly poise about himself.
 I didn't read much into it.
 I disregarded it as him being a very tall person.

-Nick: I never heard any rumours of him related to drugs and prostitution.
+Nick: I never heard any rumors of him related to drugs and prostitution.
 I'm surprised he was able to participate in these activities without having it impacting his job.

-Sofia: No, I just remember when I'd see him at the guidance office he'd either be jolly as fuck or totally grumpy, and he had the worst undereye blue things.
+Sofia: No, I just remember when I'd see him at the guidance office he'd either be jolly as fuck or just grumpy and he had the worst undereye blue things.